- Temporary Suspension and Trespass Sanctions

 The Associate Vice-President, Student Services may uphold the recommendation and apply the sanction to the student, or apply a lesser sanction.

-In unusual circumstances, where the University Discipline Panel decides on a sanction which is not listed above, the Panel may recommend an exceptional sanction to be considered by the Associate Vice-President, Student Services.
+In unusual circumstances, where the Student Discipline Panel decides on a sanction which is not listed above, the Panel may recommend an exceptional sanction to be considered by the Associate Vice-President, Student Services.

 The University reserves the right to intervene in disciplinary situations where student[s'] behaviour affects others' use and enjoyment of University privileges and facilities.
 Pending convening of a Discipline Panel hearing, the Associate Vice-President, Student Services or the Vice-President, Academic may apply a temporary university-wide trespass/suspension sanction and the Director of Residence Services may apply a temporary residence trespass sanction, in the appropriate circumstances.
 These circumstances include those where they determine there are reasonable grounds to believe that the safety of other people is endangered, that there is a high potential of physical danger posed by the student's continued presence, that damage to University property is likely, or that the continued presence of the student would be disruptive.
 Upon imposition of such temporary sanction, the student will be excluded from residence or campus effective immediately, for as long as reasonably required by the nature of the danger.
 A formal discipline hearing will normally be held within ten (10) working days of notice to the student of this decision, during which time the student may only enter the residence and/or campus under escort where he or she has received proper notice of a meeting to be held regarding disciplne.